tago-io/tago-sdk-js/device.rst

 | **Arguments**
 | *variable_or_id(string) a variable name or an specific ID. (optional)*
 | *qty(number) specify a number of records to be removed.
 You can pass "all" to remove all records.
 Default is 1. (optional)*
-| If no parameter is passed, will automatically remove the last data inserted by this device.
+| If no parameter is passed, it will automatically remove the last data inserted by this specific device.
 |
 | **Returns**
 | *(Promise)*